 Mrs. Tommye Lou Davis earned her bachelor's degree from Baylor in 1966 and a master's degree in educational psychology in 1968.
-She has taught Latin to Baylor students since joining the faculty in 1966.
-She has won many awards for outstanding teaching during her career.
+She has taught Latin to Baylor students since joining the faculty in 1966, and has been honored with several outstanding teaching awards.
 She was appointed assistant professor with tenure in 1972 and was designated Master Teacher and associate professor in 1993.
 She served as acting chair of the Classics department in 2002.

-Davis has served as a member of the Faculty Senate and on the board of directors for the Baylor Alumni Association.
-She served on the Faculty Athletics Council for 12 years and as chair for three years.
+Davis has served as a member of the Faculty Senate and on the Faculty Athletics Council for 12 years and as chair for three years.
 She is a longtime member of the Baylor Round Table and Baylor Bear Foundation.

 From 2000-2003, Davis served on the Bush Presidential Library Committee, chairing the Museum Planning Committee.
 In 2003, she was appointed Chief of Staff to the President and assumed overall responsibility as chair of Baylor's presidential library efforts.
 In 2005, Davis made the presentation to the White House on behalf of Baylor.
 In 2007, she was awarded the Difference Maker Award for Economic Development by the Waco Tribune-Herald due to her Bush Library Project efforts.
 Before returning to the classics department and the Honors College as associate dean in 2007, Davis served as Chief of Staff to the Chancellor.